Netcracker/DRNavigator/documentation/Architecture.md

 ## Infra service endpoints

 To start DR procedures `site-manager` should send REST request to operator.
-There are two parameters to define URL for operator: `serviceEndpoint` and `ingressEndpoint`. `serviceEndpoint` should be used for communication inside kubernetes cluster and define name of kubernetes service. `ingressEndpoint` should be used then operator has kubernetes ingress and can receive REST requests outside of kubernetes cluster.
+There are two parameters to define URL for operator: `serviceEndpoint` and `ingressEndpoint`. `serviceEndpoint` should be used for communication inside kubernetes cluster and define name of kubernetes service. `ingressEndpoint` should be used then operator has kubernetes ingress and can receive REST requests outside kubernetes cluster.

 To check current infra service health status `site-manager` checks URL from `healthzEndpoint`.